divnix/digga/README.md

 flk yourConfig switch
 ```

+### Note on `flk up`:
+While the `up` sub-command is provided as a convenience to quickly set up and
+install a "fresh" NixOS system on current hardware, committing these files is
+discouraged.

+They are placed in the git staging area automatically because they would be
+invisible to the flake otherwise, but it is best to move what you need from
+them directly into your hosts file and commit that instead.

 ## Build an ISO

 You can make an ISO and customize it by modifying the [niximg](./hosts/niximg.nix)